Introductory Phase (Motivational Track)

 During the first six weeks of our program our aim is to provide a structured environment for spiritual growth.
 BCRC does not offer conventional drug and alcohol treatment.
 Our program is designed to encourage recovery by developing a relationship with Jesus Christ and working the 12-step program.
 We have proposed a continuous plan of action that incorporates recovery theory into long-term daily living.
 Residents will work with sponsors and partners to learn how to do a moral inventory, confession of shortcomings, restitution for harm done, and service to others.

 Each of us should please our neighbors for their good, to build them up.

 Phase II of the Program

 After completion of the initial six weeks, each resident will be reviewed by staff and senior residents.
 The areas of review will include spiritual growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
 These areas will be addressed to determine where additional improvement is needed and to determine if the resident will be approved to move into Phase II of the program.
 In phase 2, residents will begin to take on more responsibility and will have the opportunity to build more and more trust.
 Our hope is that they will successfully be able to share what experience in active recovery they have had so far with another person.
 We believe that the student doesn’t truly learn the lesson until he becomes the teacher.

 Be still in the presence of the LORD, and wait patiently for him to act.
 Don’t worry about evil people who prosper or fret about their wicked schemes.

 Phase III of the Program

 The BCRC program now offers an additional 4 weeks called Phase III.
 During this time each resident will have an opportunity to spend more time growing as as leader and developing their exit strategy to encourage a heightened sense of confidence in their recovery.
-We know that initializing a smart “follow through” is very important to implement all that you have learned during our program into the rest of your life.
+We know that initializing a well-planned “follow through” is very important to implement all that you have learned during our program into the rest of your life.